zz85/silly-ai/README.md

 # silly-ai

-"Hey Silly" is a voice-first AI chat CLI using real-time speech transcription, Ollama, and TTS.
+"Hey Silly" is a CLI based AI voice chat assistant using real-time speech transcription, Ollama, and TTS.
 It allows answering questions from LLM while completely offline, making this a good replacement for cloud based personal assistants like Siri, Alexa, Google, ChatGPT if you are ever concerned about sending anything over the internet.

 ## Features